yuchitoto/CSCI3150-2019-proj-unofficial-testcase/README.md

 official: official testcases

-1: simple 1kb testcase
+1: simple 1kb size data block testcase

-4: simple 4kb testcase
+4: simple 4kb size data block testcase

 ## HD generator (beta)
 The HD generator is in [/generator](https://github.com/yuchitoto/CSCI3150-2019-proj-unofficial-testcase/tree/master/generator) folder.
 You can create different virtual HD for this project using this program by changing parameters in superblock.csv and dir_tree.csv